Swarit31/Swarit31.github.io/Projects.md

 ## Testing and Analysis of Human Femur Bone at Head Portion - B.E.
 Thesis [click here](https://drive.google.com/file/d/1Nabl_DU8NlQCB60O135zJ-6mBIHn8P1U/view?usp=sharing)

 ## Study on gas films and sparking in Ultrasonic assisted electrochemical discharge machining
   -	Worked in wet lab environment performing ultrasonic vibration-assisted electrochemical discharge machining.
-Collect high-speed camera machining data of the process.
+Designed and evaluated ultrasonic horns for UEDM, focusing on optimal shape and material selectionCollect high-speed camera machining data of the process.
+  -	A couple of prototypes were designed with the main challenge of making sure the vibrations from the transducer don’t damage the brackets itself.
+The goal being the design should withstand the vibration while firmly holding the transducer to the platform.
+Material selection was also critical considering vibrations, initial models were printed using PLA and ABS material with highest density which still broke after few runs.
+Final design was based on resin due to its high strength.
+  -	Based on the design and testing of ultrasonic horns for UEDM, it was concluded that material selection and structural integrity of the mounting bracket are critical to system durability.
+Initial prototypes made from high-density PLA and ABS failed under repeated vibration loads, indicating insufficient mechanical strength.
+The final design, developed using resin due to its superior strength and vibration resistance, withstood the operational stresses.
+This validated the design approach and confirmed resin as a suitable material for holding the transducer securely without failure.
-  - Using machine learning models CNN and MLP accurately predicted the location of sparks and the thickness of the gas film.
+  - Using the design experiments were performed on the result of which a model was trained using machine learning models CNN and MLP which after training helped in accurately predicting the location of sparks and the thickness of the gas film.

 ## Design and development of an electrochemical milling process